 If you don’t have the time or capacity to run a brand perception survey, you may wish to outsource this to a brand tracking agency.

 One thing brand managers often believe is that they should ask existing customers what they think about their brand.

 While it is very important to know what they think, a reliable brand perception survey needs to go further than this.
 Bear in mind that existing clients have already experienced your marketing communications, liked what they saw, and decided to buy.
 But what about the people who decided not to buy?

 Arguably, it’s those people who have the most valuable insights because something about their experience has put them off and made them think, ‘this brand is not for me’.
 And if those are people within your target audience, this could be a cause for concern.
 Because of this, you should always speak to customers and non-customers when running a brand perception survey (and with other types of research, like customer profiling).

-You can do this with ease by using a self-service market research company like Attest, a tool that can give you access to 125 millionm people in 58 countries.
+You can do this with ease by using a self-service market research company like Attest, a brand tracking tool that can give you access to 125 millionm people in 58 countries.

 Using the Attest survey platform, you can select respondents according to a number of different demographic filters, so you’re only asking people who fall into your target market.

 As a first step, you can begin your survey with a qualifying question to make sure only those respondents who are actually aware of your brand carry on with the survey.
 A qualifying question might look like this:

 Q. Which of the following brands have you heard of, if any?